PrikhodkoStanislav/CodeExamplesSearcher/README.md

 # CodeExamplesSearcher
+usage: Code examples searcher
+ -a,--all <func> <path>       search code examples both on web sites and
+                              in a project
-All functions of this utility
- -on,  --online --- search code examples on web sites -off,  --offline --- search code examples in project -a,  --all --- search code examples on web sites and in project -f,  --file[[=\s]<file_name>] --- function name
+    --help                    all functions of this utility -s,--offline <func> <path>   search code examples only in the a project -w,--online <func>           search code examples only on web sites
- -p,  --path[[=\s]<path_name>] --- name of the project root -h,  --help --- All functions of this utility